cvs-health/testaro/README.md

 ###### Continuum

-The `continuum` tests makes use of the files in the `continuum` directory.
+The `continuum` tool makes use of the files in the `continuum` directory.
 The tool inserts the contents of all three files into the page as scripts and then uses them to perform the tests.

 Level Access on 22 August 2022 granted authorization for the copying of the `AccessEngine.community.js` file insofar as necessary for allowing Continuum community edition tests to be included in Testaro.